lyarenei/jellyfin-plugin-listenbrainz/doc/migration.md

 # Upgrading from version 2.x and earlier

 For version 3.x, the plugin has been completely rewritten and the plugin configuration from earlier versions is not compatible.
-To make this transition as effortless as possible, the plugin provides a migration task, which takes the old configuration file and transforms it to the new one.
+To make this transition as effortless as possible, the plugin provides a task, which takes the old configuration file and migrates it to the new one.
 This task should automatically run on server start after installing the v3 version.

-When the migration is done, a file in the plugin directory, named `.migrated` (hidden file) is created.
+If the migration is successful, `.migrated` (hidden file) is created in the plugin directory named.
 If you wish to run the migration again for some reason, delete this file and either restart the server or go to the scheduled tasks and run the migration task manually.